Renting a Car at Rome Airport

 Explore Rome by Car

-While central Rome is best navigated on foot, a car rental from Fiumicino airport unlocks the stunning hill towns of Lazio — Orvieto, Tivoli's Villa d'Este, and the medieval Castelli Romani wine villages south of the city.
+While central Rome is best navigated on foot, a car rental from Fiumicino airport gets you to the stunning hill towns of Lazio — Orvieto, Tivoli's Villa d'Este, and the medieval Castelli Romani wine villages south of the city.

 Top drive from Rome: Amalfi Coast via the A1 south (combine with Naples drop-off)